Bethesda Softworks: 1980s

 Early games scored respectably in the gaming press.
 Electronic Arts was working on the first John Madden Football, and hired Bethesda to help finish developing it, and acquired distribution rights for future versions of Gridiron!.
 In June 1988, after no new cross-console version of Gridiron! had been released, Bethesda stopped work on the project and sued Electronic Arts for US$7.3 million, claiming EA halted the release while incorporating many of its elements into Madden.
 The case was resolved out of court.

-Courtney Cox (later known for her role in the sitcom Friends) worked at the publisher briefly in the 1980s.
+Courteney Cox, later known for her role in the sitcom Friends, worked at the publisher briefly in the 1980s.

+1990s

 In 1990, the company moved from Bethesda to Rockville, Maryland.
+The same year, the company released By Design, a graphic enhancing software.

 By February 1993, the company employed 40 people.

-The first game Bethesda published and developed, based on a popular film franchise, was The Terminator for the MS-DOS.
+The first game Bethesda published and developed, based on a popular film franchise, was The Terminator for MS-DOS.
 The title was released in July 1991, coinciding with the theatrical release of the film Terminator 2: Judgment Day.

-1994–1997: Arena, Company expansion, The 10th Planet

 In 1994, the company released its best-known project at the time, The Elder Scrolls: Arena.
-The game, the first in The Elder Scrolls role-playing video game series was the work of Programmer Julian Lefay, Director and Producer Vijay Lakshman as well as others.
-Several sequels have been released since.
+The game, the first in The Elder Scrolls role-playing video game series was the work of Programmer Julian LeFay, Director and Producer Vijay Lakshman as well as others.
+Several sequels have been released since including The Elder Scrolls II: Daggerfall, which was released in September 1996.

 Between 1994 and 1997, Bethesda was developing a space combat game titled The 10th Planet.
 It was a collaboration between Bethesda and Roland Emmerich's Centropolis Entertainment.
 During development, Centropolis chose to stop working on the game due to the company's commitments to its films.
 The project was never released.

 In 1995, Bethesda Softworks acquired Noctropolis developer Flashpoint Productions, which Brent Erickson had founded in 1992.

+In July 1995, Bruce Nesmith joined Bethesda as Senior Producer.

+In August 1995, Bethesda Softworks launched its website on the World Wide Web.

 In 1997, Bethesda acquired XL Translab, a Washington, D.C., graphics company that stemmed from the Catholic University School of Architecture and Planning.
 It was moved to Bethesda Softworks' Rockville headquarters.
 XL Translab had previously done work for PBS and Fortune 500 companies.
 By 1996, the company had become the third-biggest player in the privately held PC publishing industry after LucasArts and Interplay Entertainment with 75 employees by that year and revenues of $25 million by 1997.